 Volunteering is a great way to help others during the festive season, but did you know that volunteering is also great for your mental health?

-It's the perfect new tradition to teach your children values and lessons around Christmas.
+It's the perfect new practice to teach your children values and lessons around Yule.
 Most importantly that not everyone is as lucky as they are ... even if their mum and dad are separated.

 4. Bake holiday cookies/desserts together

-My suggestion is to pick super easy Christmas recipes, nothing too complicated or messy!
+My suggestion is to pick super easy recipes to celebrate Christmas, nothing too complicated or stressful!

 And remember, they don't need to be Pinterest worthy.
-As long as they taste good and you have a laugh making them, you've found yourself a brilliant new Christmas tradition.
+As long as they taste good and you have a laugh making them, you've found yourself a brilliant new Yuletide lore.

-Nothing screams 'Christmas traditions' than the mission to buy a real tree for your home.
+Nothing screams 'Christmas traditions' as an Australian than the mission to buy a real tree for your home.

 Wandering around the trees of all shapes and sizes, smelling the pine, and arguing over which is the perfect one for your living room.
-Yep, that's what Christmas is all about.
+Yep, that's what Yule is all about.

-So, if you've never had a real tree before, now is the time to create a brand new Christmas tradition.
+So, if you've never had a real tree before, now is the time to create new Christmastime custom.

 Look online, find your nearest dealer, grab the kids and off you go.